-It is both UNFORTUNATE and EMBARRASSING that PUBLIC ACCESS IS CURRENTLY CLOSED to this walk.
-The Tomies Wood Loop Walk is an easy to moderate, family friendly 3 to 4 hour (9km) marked loop trail through these beautiful woods on the slopes of Tomies Mountain (735m) and on the shore of Lough Leane, the largest of the Killarney Lakes, Co.
+The Tomies Wood Loop Walk is an easy to moderate, family friendly 1.5 to 3 hour (6km) marked loop trail through these beautiful ancient woodlands on the slopes of Tomies Mountain (735m) and on the shore of Lough Leane, the largest of the Killarney Lakes, Co.
 Kerry in the south west of Ireland.
 The majority of the walk is on a clear and obvious gravel path so you can’t go wrong.
-View the route map below and also on our Free Apps on iPhone and Android here.
+The new car park is limited to 28 parking spaces so get there early!!
+The distance from the car park to the picturesque O’Sullivans cascades waterfall and back is approx 3 km and takes between 45 minutes and 1.5 hours.
+View the route map below.

 This trail is steeped in Irish Mythology with Tomies Mountain and Woods said to be the summer hunting grounds of Fionn McChoumhaill and his followers the Fianna who were legendary warriors and hunters.
 Legend also has it that the cairns of stones on the summit of Tomies Mountain which overlooks Tomies Wood (above Photo) are the burial place of an ancient Irish Chieftain.